howdyai/botkit-starter-slack/readme.md

 This repo contains everything you need to get started building a bot with Botkit and Botkit Studio!

-[Botkit Studio](https://studio.botkit.ai/) is a set tools that adds capabilities to the open source Botkit library by offering hosted GUI interfaces for script management and action trigger definition.
+[Botkit Studio](https://studio.botkit.ai/) is a set of tools that adds capabilities to the open source Botkit library by offering hosted GUI interfaces for script management and action trigger definition.
 Botkit Studio is built by the company that created and maintains the open source Botkit library, [Howdy.](https://howdy.ai)